thisisthedave/tasknotes/docs/features/filtering-and-views.md

 - Operator: `is-empty` (shows tasks with no folder path)

 The path dropdown automatically populates with all unique folder paths found in your vault, making it easy to select existing locations.

+### Custom User Field Examples

+**Filtering by Effort Level (Number field):**
+- Property: `Effort Level` (user field)
+- Operator: `is greater than or equal`
+- Value: `3`

+This filters tasks where effort is 3 or higher, useful for finding substantial work items.

+**Filtering by Team Members (List field):**
+- Property: `Assigned To` (user field)
+- Operator: `contains`
+- Value: `John Smith`

+This finds tasks assigned to John Smith, even when multiple people are assigned.

+**Mixed Priority Filtering (Number field with text):**
+- Property: `Priority Level` (user field)
+- Operator: `is greater than`
+- Value: `1`

+With values like "1-Low", "2-Medium", "3-High", if the custom property is defined as "Number" in the plugin settings, this shows Medium and High priority tasks by evaluating the numeric prefix.

 This filtering system provides the flexibility to create simple quick filters or complex multi-criteria queries while maintaining good performance and user experience.